-CH= abbreviated C=

-Maximum number of characters in line, 1-510.

-TAB= abbreviated T= or TA=

-Any character, except %.
-When used in a line entry, the tab character repositions the succeeding text character to the next defined tab stop.

-stop Any line position 0-510.
+CH= or C= Maximum number of characters in line, 1 to 510.
+TAB= or T= or TA= Any character, except %.
+When used in a line entry, the tab character repositions the succeeding text character to the next defined tab stop. stop Any line position 0 to 510.
 A series of tab stops must be in ascending order.
 The tab stop position must not exceed line length set by the CH= parameter.

-DIAGNOSTICS FROM FORMAT USE:
+DIAGNOSTICS FROM FORMAT USE